Technical Issues - FilmStar News 2011Other editions: 2006, 2007, 2008, 2009, 2010, 2012 January 10 FilmStar Database Capacity

 file Open/Save options can be found here.

-online demonstration.
 April 1

 Multiple Instances (Sessions) FilmStar programs allow multiple instances (sessions).
 While working on a design you might need quick information about a second design.
 Rather than close DESIGN, open it again to create a second instance.
 What has been added today is an Instance counter as indicated in the program title by '(2)'.